 Smart home tech is, quite frankly, an intimidating pool to jump in to.
 There are a lot of options out there, and they all do a lot of of the same stuff.
 None of them are particularly cheap, so you want to make sure you’re making the right decisions when it comes to smartening up your home.
-You’ve already picked a platform — welcome to Android Authority, by the way — so you want to make sure your new smart home tech works with your chosen ecosystem.
+You’ve already picked a platform — welcome to Android Authority, by the way — so you want to make sure your new smart home gadgets works with your chosen ecosystem.

 We’ve compiled a list of some of the best smart home gadgets that work with Android and Google Assistant.

 Alternatively, you can check out the Google Home Mini — Google’s entry-level product.
 Google Home Mini has all the capabilities of its larger sibling, but doesn’t have the speaker horsepower.
 Of course, if all you’re doing is asking questions, and powering a smartphone, audio playback isn’t necessarily the most important thing, so $30 might be a good investment.

-As long as we’re taking a stroll through the Alphabet, another great smart home gadget is the Nest Thermostat.
+As long as we’re taking a stroll through the Alphabet, one of the best smart home gadgets is the Nest Thermostat.
 Nest is an Alphabet property and as such the Nest thermostat works great with your Android phone and Google home.
 Nest offers a number of advantages over the traditional thermostat including adjusting the temperature when you’re away from the house, and learning your household habits to schedule changes appropriately.
 It responds to remote control from the Google Home or the Nest app.

 Nest also has a little brother, the Nest Thermostat E, which brings a lot of the same functionality, but at a lower price point.
 Plus, most utility companies offer rebates on the equipment, bringing your costs down even lower.